simolus3/sqlite3.dart/sqlite3_flutter_libs/README.md

 Alternatively, you can use the `applyWorkaroundToOpenSqlite3OnOldAndroidVersions` method from this library.
 It will try to open `sqlite3` in Java, which seems to work more reliably.
 After sqlite3 has been loaded from Java, we can open it in Dart too.
+The method should be called before using `sqlite3` (either directly or indirectly through say a `NativeDatabase` from `package:drift`).

+As `applyWorkaroundToOpenSqlite3OnOldAndroidVersions` uses platform channels, there may be issues when using it on a background isolate.
+We recommend awaiting it in the main isolate, _before_ spawning a background isolate that might use the database.

 ### Providing a temporary path